Help for infections

 If you have pain, itching, or other symptoms around your vagina, don’t try to treat them yourself.
 Don’t risk your health.
-See a doctor or other health care provider who can figure out the cause and right treatment.
+See a doctor or other health care professional who can figure out the cause and right treatment.

-Types of infections top
+Types of vaginal infections top

 Bacterial vaginosis (BV) happens when a certain kind of bacteria (a type of germ) that’s in your vagina grows too much.
 Possible symptoms include: